simeononsecurity/simeononsecurity.ch/content/articles/a-guide-to-building-a-secure-and-compliant-cloud-based-data-lake/index.en.md

 ## Keeping up with the Changing Threat Landscape

-**Maintaining sustained vigilance is a key requirement for maintaining secure and compliant cloud-based data lakes.** Due to an ever-evolving security landscape, cloud security controls must adapt to new threats quickly.
+**Maintaining sustained vigilance is a key requirement for maintaining secure and compliant cloud-based data lakes.** Due to an rapidly changing security landscape, cloud security controls must adapt to new threats quickly.

 If you are seeking compliance with specific regulations governing data storage - take measures to maintain these compliance requirements through compliance audits and regular reports generated from respective services.